Wood Hall Estate

 Wood Hall can sleep eighteen people, and has just been renovated to an exceptionally high standard.
 This dog-friendly luxury self catering accommodation is ideal for families, walkers or anyone wishing to visit this beautiful peaceful part of the National Park.

-Situated at the end of a mile long private drive with its own six acre private landscaped gardens, Wood Hall allows guests to truly relax and enjoy the peace and tranquility of the surroundings.
+Situated at the end of a mile long private drive with its own six acre private landscaped gardens, Wood Hall allows guests to truly relax and enjoy the peace and tranquillity of the surroundings.

 Wood Hall is a historic building, its gardens sit on the border of the Lake District National Park with a prime position on a south-facing hillside with a panoramic view of Skiddaw, Grassmoor and the Lorton and Buttermere Valleys.